Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • Muscovites always seeking me out for guidance when travelling on the Metro.
 As if I knew where we were, or where to go, or what the hell they were saying!

 • December '91: some hotels run out of food, making you pay black-market prices until EU aid trucks arrive.
 For a week the city also runs out of foreign exchange.
-This closes banks to foreigners and makes traveller's cheques useless, so you have to change dollars via shady doormen, taxi drivers or miscellaneous Крыша in leather jackets.
+This closes banks to foreigners, so traveller's cheques become useless and you have to change dollars via shady doormen, taxi drivers or miscellaneous Крыша in leather jackets.

 • The realisation that a man alone with a Nikon is also a bulls-eye for prostitutes.